FurkanGulsen-Dev/FurkanGulsen-Dev/README.md

 ---

 ## 👨‍💻 About Me
-- I’m a **Software Engineer** specialized in **C#, .NET, SQL, HTML, CSS, JavaScript, Arduino, and Windows Form Applications**
+- I am a **Software Engineer** specialized in **C#, .NET, SQL, HTML, CSS, JavaScript, Arduino, and Windows Forms**
-- I build **desktop and web applications** with a focus on **clean code and performance**
+- I develop **desktop and web applications** with a focus on clean code, usability, and performance
-- Freelancer with multiple successful projects and ⭐⭐⭐⭐⭐ client reviews
+- Experienced freelancer with multiple successful projects and ⭐⭐⭐⭐⭐ client reviews
-- Passionate about **problem solving, automation, and scalable systems**
+- Passionate about **automation, scalable systems, and problem-solving**

 ---